 Keep your teenagers busy this summer with some creative activities.
-The Fun Summer Activities For Teens are great ways to keep them entertained all summer long.
+These Fun Summer Activities For Teens are great ways to keep them entertained all summer long.

-Add these summer ideas to your teens’ bucket list, and you might even want to join in the fun!
+Add these summer ideas to your teenagers’ bucket list, and you might even want to join in the fun!

 Fun Summer Activities For Teens